 Here are Our Recommended Checks for Damaged and/or Collapsed Drains:

-- Look for Damp / Mould – If you suspect you might have a damaged drain system, a very quick and easy check would be to inspect the walls of your building for signs of damp and mould.
+- Look for Damp / Mould – If you suspect you might have a damaged drain system, a very quick and easy check would be to inspect the walls of your building for signs of damp and mold.
 Start at the bottom as damp rises.
-Go around the skirts of your walls and carefully look for any patches or spots of damp or mould.
-If you find traces of damp and mould, there’s a chance your drain(s) may well have collapsed.
+Go around the skirts of your walls and carefully look for any patches or spots of damp or mold.
+If you find traces of damp and mold, there’s a chance your drain(s) may well have collapsed.

 - Slow Drainage – If your drains seem to have slowed and their performance has dropped, this can be a sign of collapsed drains.
 You should be able to notice this just by watching how well the water empties from your sinks and/or bathtub.
 Slow drains can also be caused by blockages though, so don’t take this as a sure-fire sign of collapsed drains.